azizahmedkhan/machine_learning/capstone/capstone_proposal_template.md

 ### Domain Background
 _(approx. 1-2 paragraphs)_

 In this section, provide brief details on the background information of the domain from which the project is proposed.
+Kaggle has launched a competition to predict fare amount (inclusive of tolls) for a taxi ride in New York City given the pickup and dropoff locations.
  Historical information relevant to the project should be included.
 It should be clear how or why a problem in the domain can or should be solved.
 Related academic research should be appropriately cited in this section, including why that research is relevant.
 Additionally, a discussion of your personal motivation for investigating a particular problem in the domain is encouraged but not required.

 ### Problem Statement
 _(approx. 1 paragraph)_